mildred/sqlemail.nim/README.md

 account on the old pod and the old pod does not have access to the content any more.

+Better yet, have backup pods that sole purpose is to store user data, possibly encrypted by user key.
+Of origin pod of a user is deleted, the user can go to the backup pod and with its key restore their info and choose another pod.
+The user must have granted the backup pod the right to perform those tasks even though the backup pod might not have access to the encrypted data.

 ### Why not encrypt at start? ###

 Because this is difficult to do it right.